Oedipus Act 2

 King Oedipus!
 Tiresias!

-Think of Thebes!
 Think of us!

 Even if I am killed,